 How To Make Saran Wrap Ball

-So, how do you make a Saran Wrap ball for Christmas or other events?
+So, how to make a Saran Wrap ball for Christmas or other events?

 To make a Saran Wrap ball, you’ll need:

-- 2-5 boxes of Saran Wrap (or Cling Wrap)–stick with name brands because sometimes the off-brand wraps don’t stick together (and you need it to “cling” together for the game)
+- 2-5 boxes of Saran Wrap (or Cling Wrap)–stick with name brands because sometimes the off-brand wraps don’t stick together (and you need it to “cling” together for the game).
+TIP: If you’re playing it as Christmas saran wrap ball game, use red and green cellophane!

 - Prizes to wrap inside of the ball (for gift ideas, see below)